 Law- and Criminology-related elective courses and/or Dutch Language and Culture or Dutch History courses at the VU (3 credits each)

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

 VU University Amsterdam (VU) Tracks and Courses

 You can find more information about the Spring 2016 course options offered at the VU through the links below: You can find the full list of VU courses by visiting this link.

 Optional Elective Courses also include

-The VU boasts a strong international environment; their goal is to have one in four students in their English-taught programs be an international student.
+The VU boasts a strong international environment; its goal is to have one in four students in its English-taught programs be an international student.